zimotti/Study1B/README.md

 # A Framework for Verb Annotation of Spanish L2 Written Corpora Using Local LLMs (Study0B)
-The following Readme file has been created by Google Gemini and revised by Giovanni Zimotti

 A specialized research tool for Applied Linguists to analyze Spanish Second Language Acquisition (SLA) data.